hansb21/cppexercises/README.md

 # cppexercises

-## Exercises from the cpp programing language 2th edition book
+## Exercises from the cpp programing language 2th edition book and other general topics